Jesperoka/EE5020-project/README.md

 - Better estimate heuristic (mine is really just MAP with some basic thresholding based on number of particles and sum of weights)
 - I was intending on adding the uniform particle insertion 'hack' that I've seen described as a method of avoiding particle collapse in the case of very accurate sensors, and it actually plays well into how I imagine the nearest neighbor approach should detect new appearing objects, but ultimately it's not all that interesting.

-Non-standard things that were implemented:
+Non-standard things that were implementesd:
 - Artificial process noise for particle variance
 - Artificial weight noise to protect against degenerate cases and for particle variance
 - Importance weight distributions are calculated about the nearest measurement to a particle, which means the single particle filter works as a set of parallel filters, without having to actually run and manage multiple filter instances.